oracle-livelabs/oci-migration/ebs-cm-landingzones/register/register.md

     ![This screenshot shows the Finish button within the user interface in the Configure policy section.](./images/configure-policy.png " ")

-12. Under the General Infomration section, make a note of the following values in your `key-data.txt` file:
+12. Under the General Information section, make a note of the following values in your `key-data.txt` file:

     • **Client ID**